portapps/portapps/.github/ISSUE_TEMPLATE/app_request.md

 about: Want an app to be portapped ?
 ---

-> Please follow the following guide to file a proper request report : https://portapps.io/doc/request-apps/
+> Please follow this guide to file a proper request report : https://portapps.io/doc/request-apps/

 * Name :
 * Description :